liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

     <context-root>/</context-root>

 Change this so that it matches the path you set in your `portal-ext.properties` file.
-You will have to modify the `weblogic.xml` file inside the Liferay `.war` itself.
+You will have to modify the `weblogic.xml` file inside the Liferay `.war` before you deploy it.
 Extract the file from the `.war` file, modify it, and then put it back in the `.war` file.
 Then deploy the modified Liferay `.war` file to the server in the proper context.

 ## Summary